-Have you ever wanted to learn how to make your own crate seats?
-Are you like me and think, “man this is too hard.”
+Are you looking for some creative storage solutions for your classroom and love a little DIY project?
+Well I have a multipurpose organizational hack for you!
+Have you ever wanted to learn how to make your own storage crate seats?
+But are you also like me and think, “man this is too hard.”
 Well if you think that, you’re wrong!
-It is super easy to make your own crate seats and I’ll teach you how.
+It is super easy to make these creative storage solutions for your classroom and I’ll teach you how.
 Making your own things can be challenging, frustrating, and overwhelming.
 It can also be very rewarding to look at something you’ve made and know that you created this thing with your own hands.

 This was not my first time making crate seats.
 I did it once before and they lasted 4 years!
 But guess what… I made mistakes.
 A lot.
 In this post I’ll teach you how I remade my crate seats and what worked for me.
 Maybe you’ll decide that a different way works for you or maybe you’ll find easier ways of doing things than I did.
 That’s the beauty of creating something, it can be whatever you imagine it to be!
 So are you ready for a quick and easy project?!
 Let’s get started!